 This will all be made clear in your annual fire risk assessment; a document that needs to be completed every year by law.
 Detailing exactly what your fire risks are, who is most at risk in your premises and outlining the best ways to protect your business, a fire risk assessment will create a clear depiction of your business and the threats it faces.

-However, conducting these assessments need to be approached in a professional manner.
+However, conducting these assessments need to be approached professionally.
 This is why most of the businesses we work with outsource this responsibility, using our risk assessors to ensure risk assessments are conducted in the right way and on time.
 This is because failing to do so can result in fines being issued; an eventuality we all want to avoid.

 For more details on our fire safety services and products, contact us today.